 The following UNESCO World Heritage Sites can be seen or visited on this vacation:

 Touring by private, first-class, air-conditioned motorcoach with free Wi-Fi

 Inside visits and special features are shown in UPPERCASE in the tour description.

-GDANSKAmong the most important shipping ports in Northern Europe, Gdansk (formerly known by its German name, Danzig) is the birthplace of “Solidarity,” the Polish trade union that revolutionized Polish modern politics.
-On the included city tour this morning, your Local Guide will explain to you the city’s past and present.
-Later, spend some time exploring on your own, or join the optional excursion to the town of Malbork, founded in the 13th century by the Teutonic Knights.
+GDANSK Among the most important shipping ports in Northern Europe, Gdansk (formerly known by its German name, Danzig) is the birthplace of “Solidarity,” the Polish trade union that revolutionized Polish modern politics.
+On the included city tour this morning, your Local Guide will explain the city’s past and present.
+Spend some time exploring on your own, or join the optional excursion to the town of Malbork, founded in the 13th century by the Teutonic Knights.
 Visit its Gothic Marienburg Castle, one of the most striking fortified castles in Europe and a UNESCO World Heritage Site.

 WARSAW Your vacation ends with breakfast this morning.